-But, instead of seeing it smeared in your hair, you will want every drop of this lovely home-made version sent right to your taste buds!
+But, instead of seeing it smeared in your hair, you will want every drop of this lovely homemade version sent right to your taste buds!

 Take a moment if you will and imagine a spoonful of this magic hitting your tongue.
 Then come back to reality and take in the fact that it could be yours in less than 30 minutes.

 Listen, you've probably got all the ingredients in your cupboard (if you're a baker like me).
 It's just chocolate, sugar, milk, eggs, butter, a pinch of salt and some cornstarch.
 No fancy instructions, and a few stirs of the spoon.

 I like the pure stuff for pudding.
 Oh baby this Scharffen Berger chocolate is to die for, and I love that it comes in chunks so it's easy to melt (no chopping) and I can use any extra in my chocolate chip cookies!

 This recipe comes from a collection of my friend Susan.
 Isn't she the cutest thing stirring the pudding in this picture?

 She said: "This recipe really appealed to me because it calls for egg yolks-they give pudding a wonderfully rich texture.
 It's from an all-dessert collection I bought on eBay, which came in a beautiful wooden box with the name A.E.
 Peterson etched inside.
-The recipes date all the way back to 1932.
+The recipes date all the way back to 1932."

-- 1/2 cup sugar
+- ½ cup granulated sugar

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 2 oz semisweet chocolate
+- 2 oz semisweet chocolate, chopped

 - 2 cups milk